-Our team's goal is not only to have a functioning vehicle but also to enter the AUVSI competition.
+Our team's goal is to provide a functioning platform for future AUVSI SUAS competitions.
 This means our customer needs are not only given by our sponsor but also by the AUVSI competition rules.
 Early in the design process our team met with our sponsor Dr. Shih to discuss our new design proposal and we were given a lot feedback on how to carry out our project successfully.
 Furthermore, our team participated in an AUVSI conference call, where competition officials clarified the rules and objectives for participation.
-Using the communication sessions with our customers we were able to ascertain exactly what was expected of our team and vehicle.
-Below is a list of customer requirements.
+Since these AUVSI SUAS rules will change next year, we are focusing on making an adaptable platform for the reconnaissance tasks that these SUAS competitions usually require.
+Below are some of the standard requirements of the AUVSI SUAS competition.